 Message from the Chair

-Thank you for the work that you do to make our Party great.
+Thank you for all that you do to keep our Party great!

 Until next week,